by Jade Shutes

 Catty noted that other potential methods of application include a compress to the external ear and temporal/mandibular areas which can offer great relief from pain, swelling and inflammation and can also facilitate the draining of fluid and infection.
 Her final comment was that ‘perhaps the most important observation is that in virtually every case of OM that she has treated, the use of essential oils not only cleared up the infection but also prevented any reoccurrence, even in those cases where the infection was chronic or had recurred on several occasions despite antibiotic treatment.16

 - Years ago when I taught a class up in Alaska to a group of Young Living distributors, I noticed that when I began to do a massage on a few of them, using diluted essential oils, that both sides of their spine would go bright red from irritation (sensitization for over use of RDT).
 It is possible due to overuse or misuse of RDT, they had become sensitized to a number of different essential oils.
-Not good but probably not as harmful as eating at a fast food restaurant or eating processed food containing a host of synthetic additives and food colorings :-)
+Not good but probably not as harmful as eating at a fast food restaurant or eating processed food containing a host of synthetic additives and food colorings :-) Not advocating RDT here but simply recognizing that any method misused and/or overused or used for inappropriate reasons can create safety issues.

 - I have used essential oils undiluted for things such as bruises, trauma to tissue caused by hockey puck hitting leg, burns, scrapes, chigger bites (cape chamomile), ringworm on my dog (tea tree), and about once a day I place a few drops of an essential oils (lavender, rosemary, eucalyptus, sandalwood, etc.) to do direct palm inhalation and then rub anything left on my neck or chest.
 I have also used essential oils undiluted during reflexology sessions and for extreme pain in neck and shoulder area with a warm compress during massage sessions.
 And finally, I have found that the use of more sedative oils on the soles of the feet can be quite helpful for individuals with insomnia or anxiety.